 - ie a big improvement on ‘the system’ you have now

 7. We like to become part of your team!
 In an ideal world, we come and spend as much time as we can with you.
 Hot desking.
 That means we will actually be writing code while in your workspace.
 This we find, opens channels of communication, builds relationships and creates a more relevant and efficient solution.
 It also ensures that the bespoke software is rolled out and implemented effectively.

 Change management is always an issue.
 But we find, with staff involved from its very inception, there is a positive expectation and eagerness to improve their workflow – people ‘buy in’, in short!

-9. A word about payments.
+9. A word about costs/payments.
 These are based upon time taken.
 Before we begin, we jointly we agree a credit limit (like you do with your customers and suppliers).
 We invoice you when that limit is reached, you pay us, we continue.
 Some clients prefer a regular fixed amount, standing order.

 The majority of examples on this site cost between £3,000 and £5,000 plus.
 Perhaps one in three invest as much again over the next year or two.
-A few invest constantly to continue to save time and effort, automate procedures and adapt as new business procedures are adopted.
+A few invest constantly over the years and continue to save even more time and effort, automating more procedures and adapting as new business procedures are adopted.

 11. You end up with a bespoke tailor-made solution that fits perfectly.
 You will totally own it.
 No ongoing rental or annual fees to pay (except hosting on a server).